-This has to be said in reverse from the characteristics of the motor.
+This must be stated in reverse order, starting from the types of motors.

-Motor can be simply divided into DC motor and AC motor, and AC motor can be divided into synchronous motor and asynchronous motor.
+The motor can be classified into two main categories: DC motor and AC motor.
+The AC motor can further be divided into two types: synchronous motor and asynchronous motor.

 1. DC motor

 The advantage of a DC motor is its ability to easily adjust speed by changing the voltage, providing a larger torque and making it suitable for loads that require frequent speed adjustments such as mills in steel mills and hoists in mines.

 However, with the development of frequency conversion technology, AC motors can now also adjust speed by changing the frequency.
 Although the cost of a variable-frequency motor is not significantly higher than a traditional motor, it still accounts for a significant portion of the overall equipment cost, giving DC motors an advantage in being cost-effective.

 The main disadvantage of a DC motor lies in its complex structure, which increases the likelihood of failures.
 DC motors have complex windings, such as excitation winding, commutation pole winding, compensation winding, and armature winding, as well as additional components like slip rings, brushes, and commutators.
 This results in high manufacturing requirements and relatively high maintenance costs.